mdsol-share/crichton/doc/state_descriptors.md

 ## Properties
 * `states` - Defines the states associated with each resource specified as the keys of this property.
 The actual state names are the keys under the resource.
+    * \[state_resource\] The ID (YAML key) of the corresponding data descriptor.
+See [Data Descriptors][].
+        * \[state name\] The name of the state.
             * `doc` - Documents a particular state.
             * `location` - The location of the state.
 Valid values are `entry`, `exit`, or a URI to an external ALPS type that is associated with the transition from an application vs. resource state standpoint.
             * `transitions` - The transtions available for the particular state.
 These can represent link or form based transitions.
                 * `name` - Overrides the name to be set on the affordance in a response.
 Otherwise, the ID (YAML key) for the transition is used.
                 * `conditions` - An array of conditions applied as a Boolean __OR__ that must exist for the transtion to be included.
 By passing an option including a list satisfied conditions when generating responses, Crichton determines which state's transitions should be included in a response.
+These strings are defined in your own applications authorization logic and passed to Crichton (the following conditions are examples only).
                 * `next` - An array of next states in the state machine possible by following the transition.
 Typically, this will be only one state, unless an error state is a possibility.
 If a transition is associated with an external a hash resource, a hash with the `location` key is used and the value is an ALPS type specifing the profile of the external resource.